-The final single was the topical 'Don't Leave Us Now (The Ballad Of Milan Brych)', issued by EMI in 1974, after which the group quietly faded.
+The final single (now as the Kini Trio) was the topical 'Don't Leave Us Now (The Ballad Of Milan Brych)', issued by EMI in 1974, after which the group quietly faded.

 Martin Kini died in 2008, the last of the Quartet to pass away.
 But the 20,000 plus hits on YouTube and the warm comments surrounding the clip confirm that ‘Under the Sun’ and The Kini Quartet left an indelible mark on the New Zealand songbook.